-The payback period for our new stores opened in the last 3 financial years is typically less than 3 years on average based on the average capital expenditure (excluding inventory) to open a new outlet of approximately RM300,000.
+The payback period for our new outlets opened in the last 3 financial years is typically less than 3 years on average based on the average capital expenditure (excluding inventory) to open a new outlet of approximately RM300,000, and new outlets are able to mature and achieve sales levels comparable to our existing outlets in the vicinity typically within a period of 3 to 5 years.
 Save for the FYE 2022, we managed to maintain positive SSSG in the Periods Under Review.
 Our Group recorded SSSG of 21.3% and 3.7% in the FYE 2020 and the FYE 2021, respectively mainly due to the increase in demand for daily necessities products from our outlets that are located near residential communities during the COVID-19 movement restrictions and travel ban.
-Despite our negative SSSG of 4.9% in the FYE 2022 due to the easing of the COVID-19 movement restrictions, we managed to record a rebound in our SSSG of 7.3% in the FPE 30 September 2023, mainly attributable to greater demand from our customers for essential household and grocery products.
+Despite our negative SSSG of 4.9% in the FYE 2022 due to the easing of the COVID-19 movement restrictions, the Group's gross SSSG between FYE 2019 (being the pre-COVID-19 pandemic financial period) and FYE 2022 was 17.0%. representing a CAGR of 5.4% over the same period.
+Furthermore, we managed to record a rebound in our SSSG of 7.3% in the FPE 30 September 2023, mainly attributable to greater demand from our customers for essential household and grocery products.